Māori : visiting the exhibition

 Contemporary Māori art

 Art from many Māori artists appears throughout the exhibition to support the ideas explored.
-The artworks explore Māori culture (photographs of tiki by Fiona Pardington), Māori iconography (Reuben Paterson), land (Natalie Robertson), and the current struggles of Māori (Brett Graham).
+The artworks explore Māori culture (photographs of tiki by Fiona Pardington), Māori iconography (Reuben Paterson), land (Natalie Robertson) and the current struggles of the Māori (Brett Graham).

 Reuben Paterson – digital art and mixed media

 Reuben Paterson combines Māori motifs with modern techniques, such as digital animation.
 He is inspired by the pop movement of the 1970s.
 Reuben’s work was presented at Sydney’s 2010 Photography Biennial.